Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 Shaved Brussel Sprout Salad in a white serving bowl.

-A few weeks ago I asked my Instagram followers which fall veggie they preferred, Brussel sprouts or winter squash?
+A few weeks ago I asked my Instagram followers which fall veggie they preferred, Brussels sprouts or winter squash?
 It was one of those fun “first day of Fall” questions and I think I showed a raw brussel sprout salad as the image next to acorn squash.
-The overwhelming response was Brussel sprouts.
+The overwhelming response was Brussels sprouts.
 I have to say I was surprised, but then again, they really have become one trendy little vegetable popping up on restaurant menus and blogs like this.
-We typically think of Brussel sprouts as a side dish – roasted or boiled.
+We typically think of Brussels sprouts as a side dish – roasted or boiled.

-But did you know you can eat Brussel sprouts raw as well?
-My favorite way to eat raw Brussel sprouts is in a crunchy, flavorful salad.
+But did you know you can eat Brussels sprouts raw as well?
+My favorite way to eat raw Brussels sprouts is in a crunchy, flavorful salad.

 Jump to Recipe